 What makes Balco Medical Centre unique in delivering world-class, affordable, and preventive cancer care for all?

-I'm extremely proud to be working at Balco Medical Centre with the Medical Research Foundation, which was the brainchild of Mr. Anil Agarwal, our chairman.
+I'm extremely proud to be working at Balco Medical Centre–Vedanta Medical Research Foundation, which was the brainchild of Mr. Anil Agarwal, our chairman.
 He wanted to give back something to the state, which has given him lots as well.
-And as part of this, they've invested almost 500 crores through Balco.
-They set this up as a not-for-profit institute and, as a state-of-the-art 170-bed cancer centre, which has, I would say, the best infrastructure globally.
-I have worked for cancer centre in, London, United Kingdom, all over India, corporate in India, government centre, like Tata Hospital in India.
-And I can say, hands on heart that we have the best infrastructure that you can think of.
-And today we can boast of having the most amazing cancer team that looks after the patients, as well.
+And as part of this, they've invested almost 500 crores through BALCO.
+They set this up as a not-for-profit, state-of-the-art 170-bed cancer centre, which has, I would say, the best infrastructure globally.
+I have worked for cancer centres in the United Kingdom and all over India—NHS, corporate, and government centres, like Tata Memorial Hospital—and I can say that we have the best infrastructure that you can think of.
+And today, we can boast of having the most amazing team that looks after cancer patients as well.
+We are able to deliver world-class affordable cancer care to all patients irrespective of their financial status.
+The team is doing complex surgeries and precise radiotherapy and leading the way with molecular tumor boards in precision oncology.

-The USP of this centre is the vision that we provide cancer care for all.
-When I came, I read this: the mission was that we want to have a cancer-free society.
+The USP of this centre is the vision that we provide cancer care for all under one roof.
+The vision is to have a cancer-free society.
 And I think the thought behind that was, can we prevent cancer?
 Cervical cancer is an example of a type of cancer that is 100% preventable.
-And the government and us, we have a duty to our country and the citizens of our country that we make and drive all efforts to for HPV vaccination to prevent cervical cancer and screening for all Indian women who are eligible.
+We, along with the government, have a duty to ensure that all efforts are made for HPV vaccination to prevent cervical cancer and to provide screening for all eligible Indian women.

 How does Balco Medical Centre ensure that Ayushman Bharat patients receive complete cancer care despite funding gaps?

 We have patients in Chattisgarh who have enormous access issues.
 They travel very far distances to get to us, a lot of them from tribal areas as well.
 So coming to the hospital is a challenge that costs money.
-So we aim to try and decrease the hospital visits.
-Can we decrease the hospital visits, even if it's by 1 or 2 visits, we want to do that, and whenever the patients come, give them timely treatment.
-Because financial toxicity comes with side effects.
-And of course a cancer patient also has emotional toxicity.
-They are carrying a tremendous burden on their shoulders when they walk through our doors.
+So we aim to try and decrease the hospital visits, and KEVATs help in that.
+Cancer care comes with financial toxicity and emotional toxicity.
+Patients are carrying a tremendous burden on their shoulders when they walk through our doors.
 Somehow we want to ease that burden.
 So when they come, we have free pickup and drop-off service from the station.
-We have a serai where they can stay free of cost and get food as well.
+We have a Sukh Sarai where they can stay free of cost and get a good diet as well.

 Empower your business.
 Get practical tips, market insights, and growth strategies delivered to your inbox